forsyde/f2cc/f2cc/branches/v0.2pa/source/ticpp/readme.txt

 <h3> UTF-8 </h3>

-TinyXML supinterfaces UTF-8 allowing to manipulate XML files in any language.
-TinyXML also supinterfaces "legacy mode" - the encoding used before UTF-8 supinterface and probably best described as "extended ascii".
+TinyXML supports UTF-8 allowing to manipulate XML files in any language.
+TinyXML also supports "legacy mode" - the encoding used before UTF-8 support and probably best described as "extended ascii".

 Normally, TinyXML will try to detect the correct encoding and use it.
 However,